 In my 30 years of growing species peonies it took 15 years to finally secure the yellow form of P. daurica mlokosewitschii grown from seed from a friend in Germany at least that long to get a true P. anomala anomala.
 My wish list still includes: P. saurei, and P. parnassica.
 If you grow any of these please or know of a reputable source I would appreciate if you would get in touch.
 In the last few years I have been unsuccessful in finding any source of authentic wild peony species plants or seeds.

 Several species have not proved successful under my growing conditions, namely P. broteri, P. cambessedesii, P. daurica tomentosa, P. ludlowii and P, brownii gets smaller every year.
 Several have not been trialed since I have not been able to find a seed source.
-Others have just held on with occasional flowering such as P. wittmanniana which I may plant out in our woods to see if it does better in a situation similar to its native habitat.
+Others have just held on with occasional flowering such as P. daurica wittmanniana which grows in a dappled sun woodland in its native habitat.

 Some peony species recover very slowly from division and are not as forgiving as the common garden peony, P. lactiflora.
 Neither do the species make the neat and often numerous 3-5 eye divisions we get from P. lactiflora cultivars.
 If so they would be more readily available in the specialty plant trade.